 R. Scott Parsons

-Parsons was also the CFTC staff representative to the President’s Working Group on Financial Markets, which is principally comprised of the Secretary of the Treasury, the Chairman of the Board of Governors of the Federal Reserve System, the Chairman of the Securities and Exchange Commission, and the Chairman of the CFTC.
+Parsons was also the CFTC staff representative to the President’s Working Group on Financial Markets, which is principally comprised of the Secretary of the Treasury, the Chairman of the Board of Governors of the Federal Reserve System, the Chairman of the SEC, and the Chairman of the CFTC.

 In July of 2006, Parsons left MFA to form his own government affairs company, Parsons Strategies.
-With the addition of Jim Newsome, former NYMEX CEO and CFTC Chairman in early 2010, Delta Strategy Group was formed.
-Delta Strategy Group provides a variety of services for clients including strategic consulting, political analysis, lobbying, and business development.
-Existing clients include exchanges, energy companies, trade groups, hedge funds, private equity funds, proprietary trading firms, and Fortune 500 companies.
+With the addition of Jim Newsome, former NYMEX CEO and CFTC Chairman, in early 2010 Delta Strategy Group was formed.